ICAERUS-EU/UC1_Crop_Monitoring/models/04_drone_simulation_v1/README.md

 This repository contains the code for navigating with the Anafi Parrot drone in the Sphinx simulation with ROS2 over a vineyard model.
 The workflow includes several key features: transforming GPS coordinates for precise movement, adjusting the drone's velocities and gimbal, capturing plant images at specific intervals, orienting the drone based on the type of movement and providing battery status alerts.

+The purpose of this simulation is to recreate the scenario to fly the drone through the vineyard rows at a low altitude to take images of the plants.
+Right now this procedure is performed manually as it can't be programmed manually with the controller due to the low altitude.

  ## 🗂️ Structure